bobheadxi/bobheadxi.github.io/_posts/2018-03-11-sleuthing-the-web.md

 I found [UBC Launch Pad](http://www.ubclaunchpad.com) by chance over the summer after my first year at UBC.
 It seemed really exciting and I applied straight away, churning out the [application pre-task](https://github.com/bobheadxi/Android-Weather) overnight.
 At the time I was still working on [my first personal project](/facebook-spotify-bot) and the [r/Android App Store](/r-android-appstore), and I was not feeling at all confident.
 I was pretty certain I wouldn't hear back.

-But I did, and I got in, and it turned out to be one of the best decisions I had made in a very long time.
+But I did, and it turned out to be one of the best decisions I had made in a very long time.

 My first project at UBC Launch Pad was [Sleuth](/sleuth).
 The goal of Sleuth changed quite a bit over the course of the semester but at its core we wanted it to be a search engine, geared towards UBC-related content.